guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-05-13-pycon-sweden-2015-day-1.md

 Very interesting how he described the process of converting words into vectors on an n-dimensional space, so that then you can do linear algebra on those vectors to get what you want.
 For example comparing the vectorial space of two different languages, you can translate from one to another only by looking at the position of a word in the original language space and looking at the same position in the space of the other language. (that may be a bit confusing…)

-Ends up graphing his google searches and with a funny joke: The words “KTH” and “lazy” get really close in the space.
+Ends up graphing his google searches and with a funny joke: The words "KTH" and "lazy" get really close in the space.

 6. Python: How a Notebook is Changing Science – <u>Juan Luis Cano</u>